Real Ale is sold here.

 The building dates from the 16th century.

-Railway station about 2.9 miles away (see public transport tab for details)
+Railway station about 2.9 miles away (see transport links for details)

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)